Butch Huskey: 1994–1996

 Huskey played the entire 1994 campaign with the Norfolk Tides of the International League.
-It was possible he would have been recalled again in September, but his hopes were dashed by the 1994 Major League Baseball strike.
+He wasn't able to be recalled again in September, due to the players' strike.
 Huskey rebounded in 1995, winning a fourth and final Doubleday Award, this time along with right-handed pitcher Jason Isringhausen.
 Spending the season with Norfolk, he posted a batting average of .284, with 28 home runs, 87 runs batted in, and eight stolen bases.
-For his performance he was awarded with a September call-up, though he failed to impress at the big league level again, batting .189 with three home runs, 11 runs batted in, and one stolen base.
+For his performance he was rewarded with a September call-up, though he failed to impress at the big league level again, batting .189 with three home runs, 11 runs batted in, and one stolen base.

-In 1996, Huskey was primed to compete with backup infielder Edgardo Alfonzo for the starting position at third base for the New York Mets, following the trade of incumbent Bobby Bonilla to the Baltimore Orioles the previous season.
+In 1996, Huskey was primed to compete with backup infielder Edgardo Alfonzo for the starting position at third base for the New York Mets, following the trade of Bonilla to the Baltimore Orioles the previous season.
 However, the unexpected play of shortstop Rey Ordóñez prompted Dallas Green to alter the infield alignment: Ordonez was awarded the starting shortstop position, with José Vizcaíno shifting to second base, and Jeff Kent shifting to third base.
-To compensate both Huskey and eager Mets fans, he was awarded the starting right field job, a position he had only played once previously at the Major League level.
-Huskey struggled defensively in the outfield, soon finding himself being replaced by more athletic natural outfielders, such as Carl Everett and Alex Ochoa, as well as being berated on several radio talk shows for his excessive weight.
+Huskey was moved to right field, a position he had only played once previously at the major league level.
+Huskey struggled defensively in the outfield, soon finding himself being replaced by more athletic natural outfielders, such as Carl Everett and Alex Ochoa.
 However, Huskey soon found himself in a platoon role with first baseman Rico Brogna, a left-handed hitter.
-Huskey went on to be the Mets' busiest first baseman that year, finishing with a .278 average, 15 home runs, 60 runs batted in, and one stolen base.
+Huskey went on to be the Mets' regular first baseman that year, finishing with a .278 average, 15 home runs, 60 runs batted in, and one stolen base.